A Balanced View on Singleness

 Such folks need a kick in the pants, pure and simple.
 Their sanctification would best be served by getting married.

 But I think it is also possible for otherwise mature, responsible Christians to have too weak a desire for marriage.
-I think that's where I was for much of my 20s.
+I think that’s where I was for much of my 20s.
 For a while I spent up to 15 hours/week in ministry while holding a demanding job.
-But recurring sexual temptation and a gnawing, deep-seated, visceral awareness that something was missing interrupted and detracted from my otherwise positive spiritual devotion.
+But recurring sexual temptation and a gnawing, deep-seated, visceral awareness that something was missing not the joy of finding this “something” what Adam felt when God brought him Eve? interrupted and detracted from my otherwise positive spiritual devotion.

 Since my life was generally fruitful, I was advised to “just serve the Lord, brother” and that “Christ would meet all of my needs.”
 That fed into my natural inertia and avoidance of major change.